neileuc/Round2-Rename-Script/Directory Renaming Script.md

 # Directory Renaming Script
->> Author, Neil Chamberlain Urwin
-Portsmouth Onsite Support
-022 050 4722
+>> Author, Neil Chamberlain Urwin - Portsmouth Onsite Support - Nurwin@wetafx.co.nz - 022 050 4722

 ## Purpose:
 This script has been made in order to rename files within a directory with like named files, with a new name and with correct number sequencing.